codeclinic/wp-spamfree/readme.txt

 WP-SpamFree was created specifically to stop comment spam, not trackback and pingback spam.
 Akismet is able to recognize the latter two fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.

 = Changelog =
+Version 1.2, released 01/17/08:

+* Improved JavaScript compatibility with Internet Explorer 6 and 7.
+Even though everything worked perfectly in all browsers, it triggered a JavaScript error icon in the bottom of the Internet Explorer browser window due to IE's lack of standards compliance.
+This worried a few users, so I took care of it.

 Version 1.1, released 01/13/08:

 * Improved security by preventing site visitors from browsing contents of private directories.